BSG-Africa/blog/_posts/2016-04-08-a-demo-project-for-our-new-graduate-developers.md

 internal instance of [http://myworklife.com](MyWorkLife) to get the photos and basic information of our colleagues.
 In the game you are either presented with four photos and a name to match, or a photo and four names.
-The game also includes instructions and a leaderboard.
+The game also includes instructions and a leader board.
 Because data from MyWorkLife is exposed users are required to log in.

 Our team consisted of eight developers; three at our Cape Town office, and five